 Summary: Selling products and services to jails and prisons can be very lucrative.
 Many small businesses benefit from selling products to the Federal Bureau of Prisons and different state departments of corrections agencies.
 However, selling into this market can be a daunting task.

 Small businesses also encounter financial obstacles.
 You may have to work with facilities that pay their invoices in 30 to 60 days.
-This can create cash flow problems.
+This delay can create cash flow problems.
 Small businesses may also find government bid requests that exceed their financial capabilities.
 Consequently, they miss these profit opportunities.

 This article helps address these issues.
 It is divided into two sections.
 The first section provides a brief overview of how to find potential sales opportunities.
 The second section discusses the financial products you can use to finance your orders.
 We cover the following subjects:

-2. How to find bid opportunities
+- How to find contract opportunities

 1. What products/services do jails and prisons purchase?